eucp-project/atlas/CONTRIBUTING.md

 # Contributing guidelines

 ## In general

 Contributions are very welcome.
 Please make sure there is a github issue associated with with every pull request.
 Creating an issue is also a good way to propose new features.

 ## Add maps to the Atlas

 The maps shown in Atlas are created using the data available at [FIXME](FIXME), and are stored in `.png` format in the [assets](./assets) directory of this repository.
 You can use the scripts and notebooks as examples to develop a new script for your own data.

 ### Processing data and preparing plots

 Content for the Atlas page is generated in multiple steps:

-- Preprocess data to clean netcdf files
+- Preprocess data to clean netCDF files
 - Plot maps in a uniform way based on the clean data files

 The scripts that perform these actions are stored in the [python](./python)